Five-pointed star: Modern flags and emblems

 The five-pointed stars on the flag of the United States were introduced in the Flag Act of 1777.

 The Flag Act did not specify any particular arrangement, number of points, nor orientation for the stars and the arrangement.
 Some flag makers arranged the stars into one big star, in a circle or in rows and some replaced a state's star with its initial.
 One arrangement features 13 five-pointed stars arranged in a circle, with the stars arranged pointing outwards from the circle (as opposed to up), the so-called Betsy Ross flag.

 The American flag shown in the painting Surrender of Lord Cornwallis by John Trumbull (c.
 1820, depicting an event of 1781) shows twelve stars arranged along the outline of a rectangle with an additional star in the center.

 Five-pointed stars became more frequently used in the 19th century.

 The coat of arms of Valais, adopted for the Rhodanic Republic (1802), was designed with twelve five-pointed stars.

 The flag of Chile, introduced in 1817, has a single five-pointed star known as La Estrella Solitaria (The Lone Star).
 The similar flag of Texas was introduced in 1839.

 The star and crescent used by the Ottoman Empire was shown with an eight-pointed stars in early forms (18th century), but was changed to a five-pointed star in the official flag in 1844.

-Numerous other national or regional flags adopted five-pointed star designs in the later 19th to early 20th century, including Venezuela (1859), Honduras (1866), Philippines (1898), Cuba (1902), Panama (1925), Jordan (1928) and Pakistan (1947).
+Numerous other national or regional flags adopted five-pointed star designs in the later 19th to early 20th century, including Venezuela (1859), Honduras (1866), Puerto Rico (1895), Philippines (1898), Cuba (1902), Panama (1925), Jordan (1928) and Pakistan (1947).
 The Flag of Minnesota and 1901 Maine Flag both utilized the 5-pointed design.

+In 19th century the five-pointed star, which has always represented Italy, is on the copper cents coins of Vittorio Emanuele II king of Italy.
+Even today we find the five-pointed star in the emblem of the Italian Republic.

 The five-pointed star also came to be widely used in military badges in the 19th century.